jdford07/CodeChallenges/CrackingTheCodingInterview/2 LinkedLists/2.5 SumLists/SumLists.md

 > We can't simply iterate through the forward linked lists positively because if you have 4999 + 2999 the result would be 7998 ((4+2+1), (9+9+1), (9+9+1), (9+9)).
 It would be impossible with a singly linked list to effectively look more than 1 node back to handle carrying the overflow 1.
 >
 > Unless, we did 1 pass through the lists and stored the addition result in the first linked list node.
 Then performed a 2nd pass, where the carry is handled by checking the currentNode.next.data value.
 We can do this because there's no limit on the node.Data that requires the stored digit be singular, only that the returned node.data value is singular.
 This would be O(2N) which is much better than O((N-1)!+N)
+>
+> Revisiting the reversal of a singly linked list, the above is overly complicated.
+You can simply iterate through the linked list positively, create a new linked list and insert each node at the head of the new linked list to reverse the original linked list which would be an O(N) time and splace complexity.
+O(N) time for the iteration and O(N) space since no new nodes were created
+>
+> To effectively solve the follow-up without reversing the list, since the 2 pass outlined above is not valid, you need to use recursion as it gives you the ability to go to the tail node then from the tail back to the head node.
+During the going back to the head node from the tail, you can add the carry appropriately

 ### `Python3` Solution